samuelagm/bidding-game/README.md

    - `/getlastbid` returns the very latest bid.
    - `/restartgame` restarts the game if time has elapsed.
    - `/withdraw` allows the application withdraw commissions to it's wallet.
-   - `/paywiner/:round` pay winner at specified bid round.
+   - `/paywiner/:round` pays the specified bid round winner.
 2. Watches for smart contract events and logs them in json format
 3. Tracks game state and restarts it when the game time elapses.